Saatvik1/Why-You-Should-Ride/README.md

 #### First step will be to collect relevant data.
 The datasets they provide are fragmented.
 The same crash will appear in different csv sheets with different data (weather, vehicle, person, etc).
 - Decide what datasheets.
-  - vehicle, accident, person, weather, distract, drimpair, drugs (need to check if drugs are only reported with fatalities, it will bias the model)
+  - vehicle, accident, person, weather, distract, drimpair, drugs (need to check if certain details like weather, distract, drugs, and other info are only reported with (non)fatalities, it will bias the model)
   - List of columns that are important:
     - Start list...
 - Download the data, and perform data cleaning.
 Prepare it for migration to database.
 Will be done using python and data sci libraries such as Pandas, numpy, etc.